 12 Day – Family Adventure Tour– South Island

-Day 1: Christchurch arrival – Kaikoura (Swim with Seals) driving distance 2h
+Day 1: Christchurch arrival – Kaikoura (Swim with Seals, Maori culture) driving distance 2h

 Start of private guided tour!
 Arrive in Christchurch Int.
 Airport and you will be met by your driver/guide.
 Before midday we reach the small seaside town of Kaikoura.
 Kaikoura is a base for wildlife experiences of all kinds – it’s also a great place to eat crayfish (in the Maori language 'kai' means food, 'koura' means crayfish).
 Kaikoura's environment is truly spectacular – the village is caught between the rugged Seaward Kaikoura Range and the Pacific Ocean.
 In winter the mountains are covered with snow, adding to the drama of the landscape.
 A spectacular marine playground exists off the coast of Kaikoura; - living in this environment is the mighty Sperm Whale, large pots of Dusky Dolphins and many seal colonies.
 Snorkelling with wild New Zealand Fur Seals, in the shallow waters of the beautiful Kaikoura Peninsula, truly is a unique experience.
 It's one of those simple nature experiences that open your mind to the sheer magnificence of our natural environment and its amazing inhabitants.
 A breath taking nature activity!
 You won’t believe how curious, friendly and playful New Zealand Fur Seals can be in the water.
 This is an experience you do not want to miss!
 Kaikoura is one of the best places in the world to swim with these cheaky and inquisitive playmates of the sea.
+Later afternoon get an inside into our culture and join a local family and learn about their traditions and customs.
 Accommodation: Kaikoura

 Day 2: Kaikoura - Nelson – Abel Tasman/Golden Bay driving distance 4h